Wilex5/TwitterBotApp/README.md

 # TwitterBotApp
 **To use the app you'll need to have an api key access**

+You need to install the library tweepy with the command : "pip install tweepy"

 This app let you respond the amount of reply on others Tweets you want automatically with 2 modes :

 finish: